Types of Websites: Explore the World Wide Web!

 Platforms providing up-to-date coverage and analysis of current events, spanning local, national, and international news.

-Example: BBC News – Offers comprehensive news coverage from around the world, including articles, videos, and live updates.
+Example: BBC News – Offers comprehensive news coverage worldwide, including articles, videos, and live updates.

 3. Entertainment (gaming, music, streaming)

-• Example: YouTube – A video-sharing platform where users can watch a wide variety of content, including music videos, tutorials, and vlogs.
+Example: YouTube – A video-sharing platform where users can watch various content, including music videos, tutorials, and vlogs.

 4. Nonprofit (charities, NGOs, foundations)